komekjr/Beton/README.md

 # Carbon.api
-A highly standardized ComputerCraft API that combines multiple APIs for more advanced functions.
+A highly standardized ComputerCraft API that combines multiple APIs to make more advanced functions.

+API List

+cF carbonFile (API) is the File System API of Carbon API